-Citizen involvement and support will be necessary as the Plan is implemented.
+Citizen involvement and support will be necessary as the Master Plan is implemented.
 Local officials should constantly strive to develop procedures that make citizens more aware of the planning and zoning process and the day-to-day decision making which affects implementation of the Plan.
 A continuous program of discussion, education, and participation will be extremely important as the Township moves toward realization of the goals and objectives contained within the Master Plan.

 The Plan should not become a static document.
 The Township Planning Commission should attempt to re-evaluate and update portions of it on a periodic basis.
-In accordance with Michigan Public Act 33 of 2008, as amended, the Township is required to review the Plan every five years to determine whether to commence the procedure to amend or adopt a new Plan.
+In accordance with the State law the Township is required to review the Plan every five years to determine whether to commence the procedure to amend or adopt a new Plan.
 However, the Planning Commission should set goals for the review of various sections of this Plan on a yearly basis.
-The Master Plan should also be coordinated with the Township Parks and Recreation Plan to provide proper long-range planning for parks and recreation improvements.
-When large shifts in demographic, housing and market forces occur, it is necessary to conduct analysis to update policy and plan recommendations.
+The Master Plan should also be coordinated with the Township Parks and Recreation Department to provide proper longrange planning for parks and recreation improvements.
+When large shifts in demographic, housing and market forces occur, it is necessary to conduct analysis to update policy and plan recommendations